 Tile, Slate, and Metal Roof Tear-off Containers

-Concrete tile, natural slate, and standing-seam metal weigh heavily: they punish a standard bin that was not built for the load.
-For these jobs, we route in a reinforced 30-yard low-wall container with thicker ribs and a heavier floor plate; we cap the fill volume well below the visual rim to ensure axle weight stays legal.
-We set these heavy-duty units using a lowboy, which is distinct from our general construction debris service for lighter, mixed loads.
+Concrete tile, natural slate, and standing-seam metal weigh heavily; they punish a bin that was not built for the load.
+For these tear-offs, we route in a 30-yard container featuring reinforced sides and a heavier floor plate: we cap the fill volume well below the visual rim to manage axle weight.
+We use a lowboy for transport; you can also reach out for our general construction debris service to handle mixed site waste.

 Same-day Pickup for Fast Roof Project Turnover